What is an EIX Pilot?

 To raise debt, Issuers are required to work with a vetted and approved Corporate Finance Adviser who is Authorised and Regulated by the FCA to arrange (bring about) deals in investments.
 We refer to these Advisers as EIX Pilots.

-Pilots guide Project Sponsors through the process of preparing a project for debt funding and ensure the fundraising requirements outlined comply with the creation of a Project Bond which can be then be listed for trading on the Aquis Market.
+Pilots guide Issuers through the process of preparing a Project for debt funding and ensure the fundraising requirements outlined comply with the creation of a Project Bond which can be then be listed for trading on the Aquis Market.

-Project Sponsors may choose any firm that meets the eligibility requirements to be a Pilot.
-Project Sponsors appoint Pilots directly and commercial terms are agreed between the two parties.
+Whilst EIX can act as the Introducer, Issuers appoint EIX Pilots directly and commercial terms are agreed between the two parties.

-To become a Pilot, firms must be authorised by the FCA in the UK to arrange deals in investments.
+To become a Pilot, firms must be authorised by the FCA in the UK to arrange (bring about) deals in investments.

-Firms that meet these criteria may apply to become a Pilot.
+Firms that meet these criteria may apply to become an EIX Pilot.

-The process to become a Pilot is simple and cost-free.
-There are four steps:
+The process to become an EIX Pilot involves four steps:

 Once an application is approved, Pilots are provided with a dedicated Account Manager.

-If you would like to speak to us about becoming a Pilot or are a Project Sponsor and wish to be directed to an EIX Pilot, please contact Tom Godfrey – Pilot Partnerships Director or email firstname.lastname@example.org.
+If you would like to speak to us about becoming an EIX Pilot or are a Project Sponsor and wish to be directed to an EIX Pilot, please contact Tom Godfrey – Pilot Partnerships Director or email firstname.lastname@example.org.